 Some restaurants serve ostrich or crocodile – not exactly traditional fare, but people enjoy trying them.
 The sale and consumption of wild game meat is actually illegal in Kenya under the hunting ban, unless farmed, so you won’t get to try impala steaks, or buffalo stew.

-If you shop in Nakumatt, you’ll get just about anything under one roof, including most imported items - although there are occasional shortages - or the exact wine you want might be out of stock.
-But in most suburbs there are plenty of smaller butcheries and greengrocers for good quality, too.
+In most suburbs there are plenty of small butcheries and greengrocers offering good quality.
 Most supermarkets take credit cards, as do the restaurants; smaller shops, once they’ve got to know you, will usually take a cheque, but for market shopping you need cash – with change.

 Market kiosks, which are periodically knocked down by authorities, but spring up again days afterwards, are found along most roadside and are always a good bet for cheap fruit and vegetables or second-hand clothes (you can sometimes find a designer label for a couple of quid!).
 Bargaining is part of the course – local vendors tend to double the price at the sight of a foreigner, but it’s always a friendly and humorous business.
 For local crafts the Maasai market at Village Market shopping centre on a Friday is fantastic value for money.
 (Markets aren’t anything like in UK: apart from the Maasai one, they are haphazard and illegal… can you tell?).